Winner-exe/piPACT/README.md

 # BWSI piPACT Reference Code
 BWSI piPACT Reference/instructor developed code for Raspberry Pi based BLE RSSI measurement collection.
+Modified by Winner-exe.

 # Requirements
 Stated versions are tested and validated.
 Newer or older versions are not guaranteed to work.